IDinsight/ask-a-question/docs/develop/testing.md

 ### Debugging unit tests

-Before debugging, run `make setup-tests` within `core_backend` to launch new postgres and qdrant containers for testing and set the correct environment variables.
+Before debugging, run `make setup-test-dbs` within `core_backend` to launch new postgres and qdrant containers for testing and set the correct environment variables.

-After debugging, clean up the testing resources by calling `make teardown-tests`.
+After debugging, clean up the testing resources by calling `make teardown-test-dbs`.

 ### Debugging on Visual Studio Code